Arizona Cardinals vs. Green Bay Packers NFL Week 8 Odds, Plays and Insights for October 28, 2021

 - Against the spread, Arizona is 6-1-0 this season.

-- The Cardinals have been favored by 6.5 points or more two times this season and have covered the spread in all of them.
+- This season, the Cardinals have won ATS in each of their two games as a favorite of 6 points or more.

-- Arizona's games this year have gone over the total in three out of seven opportunities (42.9%).
+- Arizona's games this year have hit the over in 42.9% of its opportunities (three times in seven games with a set point total).

-- When Arizona records more than 20.9 points, it is 5-1 against the spread and 6-0 overall.
+- When Arizona scores more than 20.9 points, it is 5-1 against the spread and 6-0 overall.

-- Arizona is 5-1 against the spread and 6-0 overall when the team piles up more than 331.4 yards.
+- Arizona is 5-1 against the spread and 6-0 overall when the team picks up over 331.4 yards.

-- The Cardinals have turned the ball over six times this season, five fewer than the Packers have forced (11).
+- This year, the Cardinals have six turnovers, five fewer than the Packers have takeaways (11).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Arizona's matchup with the Packers.